 5) When trading options, you don’t need to analyse a great number of shares.
 We focus only on the most liquid shares and their related stock options leaving us more free time

 6) The leverage of options can provide excellent returns from a minimal outlay.
 For leverage to work properly for us, we need to understand and manage it effectively.

 When trading leveraged financial instruments, when you win, you win exceptionally well, but when you lose, the leverage can work against you and depending upon which derivative you choose the trade with, it could be game over for you much sooner than you think.

 7) When buying options to trade, the most you could ever lose is limited to the amount you pay to own the option

 Some derivatives such as CFD’s operate on margin, which means you are actually using borrowed money to trade with.
-The attraction not only being more money left in your pocket and less in the trade, but the return on investment can be much much higher.
-What you need to be very aware of however, is that when a position goes against you, you stand to lose much much more than what you have taken out of your pocket to get into the trade initially.
+The attraction not only is more money left in your pocket and less in the trade, but the return on investment can be much much higher.
+What you need to be very aware of, however, is that when a position goes against you, you stand to lose much much more than what you have taken out of your pocket to get into the trade initially.

 You stand to lose someone else’s money as well as your own!

 Regardless of which instrument you choose to trade, your technique of analysis to help you decide when to get in and when to get out of a position predominantly remains the same.
 There are several key factors that will help maximise your success in trading options and if you can analyse the direction of a share price or index, there is an options trading strategy that you can use to make a profit.